official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “Various opposition groups … have told us of plans involving a national liberation movement in which Iraqis, backed from the outside, would launch a series of attacks

-148 Letter McDonald to Manning, 15 March 2002, ‘Iraq’.
+[^148]: Letter McDonald to Manning, 15 March 2002, ‘Iraq’.
-149 Paper Research Analysts [FCO], 14 March 2002, ‘Iraq: The Nature and Role of the Opposition to Saddam Hussein’.
+[^149]: Paper Research Analysts [FCO], 14 March 2002, ‘Iraq: The Nature and Role of the Opposition to

 459

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordon Saddam’s forces with the intention of occupying specific territory.
+on Saddam’s forces with the intention of occupying specific territory.
 Allied air support would be required …

 “In any case, we do not assess the external opposition to be capable of leading